TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Authentication/Index.rst

 ==============

 The TYPO3 CMS Core uses :ref:`Services <services>` for the authentication process.
-This family of services (of type "auth") are the only core usage that consumes the Services API.
+This family of services (of type "auth") are the only Core usage that consumes the Services API.

 The aim of this chapter is to describe the authentication